Evaluation Datasets¶

 Managing Datasets¶

-Datasets can be created by cloning an existing session, manually created in the UI, or uploaded with a CSV.
+Datasets can be created by cloning an existing session, manually created in the UI, uploaded with a CSV, or — for session-level datasets — auto-populated continuously from a source chatbot via auto-population rules.

 Cloning a session¶

-When cloning a session, dataset messages are created automatically from past conversations.
+When cloning a message-level session, dataset rows are created automatically from past conversations.
 Session chat messages are paired into (human, AI) pairs and mapped to dataset message fields as follows:

 | Session Data | Dataset Field | Description |